An Introduction to DigitalOcean Load Balancers

 Managing SSL Certificates

-The necessary SSL files can be added during the Load Balancer creation process, or ahead of time by clicking on your user icon in the upper-right corner and selecting Settings.
+To view and create custom certificates, first click on your user icon in the upper-right corner and select Settings.
 On the settings page, select Security from the left-hand menu:

-In the TLS/SSL certificates section, the you can see your existing certificates.
-The name that you gave each certificate and the certificate's SHA1 fingerprint is also available.
-You can find the fingerprint of your certificates to compare it with the value in the Control Panel by typing the following command on the machine where the certificate is located:
+In the TLS/SSL certificates section, you can see your existing certificates' names and SHA1 fingerprints.
+You can find the fingerprint of your certificates to compare it with the value in the Control Panel by running the following command on the machine where the certificate is located:

 - openssl x509 -noout -sha1 -fingerprint -in certificate_file.pem